Widths of balls and free boundary minimal submanifolds

 The main content is the lower bound, as the upper bound can be seen by explicit sweepout: Let $p$ be the centre of $B^n_{R;K} \subset \mathbb{M}^n_K$ and fix a totally geodesic $\mathbb{M}^{n-k}_K$ which passes through $p$.
 For each $y\in \mathbb{M}^{n-k}_K$, let $\Sigma_y$ be the totally geodesic $\mathbb{M}^k_K$ which intersects $\mathbb{M}^{n-k}_K$ orthogonally at $y$; then the $\Sigma_y\cap B^n_{R;K}$ give a sweepout of $B^n_{R;K}$ whose maximal slice is an equatorial $B^k_{R;K}$.

+The corresponding result for the interrelated notion of \textit{waists} was recently proven by Akopyan and Karasev \cite{AK20}.
 Gromov \cite{Gr83} originally introduced the idea of using families of cycles to quantify the size of a manifold.
 Almgren \cite{Al65} had previously developed min-max methods to construct minimal cycles; he showed, in considerable generality, that the width is realised by a stationary integral varifold - a weak version of a minimal submanifold.
 More recently, Guth proved fundamental estimates for $k$-dimensional widths \cite{Gu07} and the more general \textit{$p$-widths of dimension $k$} \cite{Gu09}.
 A striking Weyl law for the latter was proven by Liokumovich-Marques-Neves \cite{LMN}.

-Gromov has outlined two different approaches towards Theorem \ref{thm:main}.
+Gromov had outlined two different approaches towards width/waist inequalities.
 In \cite{Gr83}, he observed that Almgren's work yields a simple proof that the width of the unit sphere is $\omega^k(\mathbb{S}^n) = \area(\mathbb{S}^k)$, as any (nontrivial) stationary $k$-varifold in $\mathbb{S}^n$ has area at least that of the unit $k$-sphere\footnote{For instance, the cone over a stationary varifold in $\mathbb{S}^n$ is stationary in $\mathbb{R}^{n+1}$, and the density of such a cone is at least 1 by the classical monotonicity formula.}.
 It is also claimed there that the $K=0$ case of Theorem \ref{thm:main} follows from the same `direct' method: one realises the width by a stationary varifold, then proves a sharp lower bound for such a varifold.
 On the other hand, in \cite{Gr10}, Gromov argues that the nonpositive curvature cases of Theorem \ref{thm:main} may be deduced from the width inequality for the sphere, by utilising a radial comparison map which contracts $k$-areas, but which preserves equatorial areas.